 Provenance: Christie's Amsterdam, 4 June 1997, lot 134

 In 1938 he was in Paris for the artists' association The Independents, to compose an entry for the 'Exposition des Indépendants Hollandais-Francais'.
-There he visited Piet Mondrian, which would have a strong influence on his later art development and thinking.
+There he visited Piet Mondriaan, which would have a strong influence on his later art development and thinking.
 'The abstract work is the opposite of the nature image.
 It is creating an entirely new world with purely painterly means.
 This is the greatest task an artist can set himself.
 In this, only music has preceded painting.'

 At the end of the 1940s Gerrits became good friends with Cobra artist Anton Rooskens, Eugène Brands and Willy Boers.
 They were members of the Amsterdam group 'Creatie', which attempted to bridge the gap between abstract art before 1940 and new abstract art after 1950.
 De Liga was founded around 1955 with Wim Crouwel, Josef Ongenae and the architects Gerrit, among others.
 Rietveld, Frans van Gool and Aldo van Eyck. improving the living environment.
 Color in architecture was seen as important.
 Gerrits showed himself to be a convinced supporter of geometric abstraction.
 In March 1956, Gerrits suggested in a board meeting that the League was only intended for artists who continued in the direction of Mondriaan, Van Doesburg and Kandinsky.
-At that time he made this work that consists only of primary colors.
+At that time he made this work that consists only of primary colors like De Stijl did.